 The consistency of my breeding program allows me to send off puppies to their new homes knowing that the basics of what we all want - a great attitude for learning, loving, exploring, calm and sweet, silly and ready for fun but most of all the traits mixed together - to have the potential of great citizens in any environment.
 How they are developed from then on is the key to how they turn out.

-If as a now owner, you are not dedicated to investing in mind development with three-minute games (Absolute Dogs), with calm and caring teaching, consistency in all rules from day one i.e. if you don’t like dogs on the furniture or bed, don’t start putting them their while they are little and cute then you need to rethink owning a pup/dog.
-I am asking for a lifetime commitment to your pup and for you to be open to new ideas, suggestions and to act on them if appropriate.
-One reason I like to interact often with my buyers prior to actual purchase is to listen for that "putting the puppy first over self" that is the key to what all pups deserve and certainly what I require for my pups.
+If as a new owner you are not dedicated to investing in mind development, also known as enrichment, with calm and caring developing (such as Absolute Dogs three-minute games), this breed may not be for you.
+What you will learn from our resources is that just as children learn far better from a trusted and valued teacher, so does a puppy and dog.
+Our resources will direct you in how to be consist in all of the rules of your home from day one.
+If you don’t like dogs on the furniture or bed, don’t start putting them there while they are little and cute.
+You will come to understand the differences between telling a dog what you want in your way of communicating with the help of these resources and instead you will learn how your puppy will communicate with you.
+This allows you to understand what the pup needs from you before it can meet your needs.
+With this new communication between the two of you and your commitment to a lifetime for you to be open to new ideas, suggestions and to act on them if appropriate.
+One reason I like to interact often with my buyers prior to actual purchase is to listen for "putting the puppy first over self" - that is the key to what all pups deserve and certainly what I require for my pups.

 It is important never to react in anger, with a loud voice, or physically with any pet.
 With a Border Collie it is the worst possible reaction as they have hundreds of years as partners in the fields and mountains and in the cottage always trying to please.
 They can read your expression, they can smell how your body is reacting, they can tell the slightest inflection of your voice the truth of where you are mentally at any given moment.
 We have had many pups purchased for companionship that end up being service dogs as at 8 weeks they were reacting to their owner's impending anxiety or physical changes.
 The Border Collie is exceptionally intelligent - both for learning and for having an innate sense of reading us.